MSU-NatSci/DomainAccessibilityAudit/README.md

 - Option to ignore pages returning a 404 status code.
 - Regular expression to ignore some URLs.
 - Easy way to export data.
-- Easy way to add branding to the UI (header and footer).

 ## Licence
 GPL 3.0.